The Grey’s Anatomy Finale Broke Up A Major Couple. This Is Why You Should Be Celebrating

 Amelia’s problems are fully illuminated by a finale conversation with Richard Webber (James Pickens Jr.), another doctor constantly striving to overcome the disease of addiction.
 “It doesn’t have to work,” Richard tells Amelia about her relationship after a meeting.
 He points out a mental fallacy that plagues people with addiction: the assumption that the disease is “the only reason our lives are a mess.”
 Since Amelia is in recovery and sober, she has convinced herself everything else should be clicking.
 “But that’s not always the case,” Richard continues.
 “You’re allowed to want what you want.
 Even if it’s not what he wants.”

-It’s like changing advice.
+It’s life-changing advice.
 It’s also advice Amelia traditionally would not accept during earlier seasons of Grey’s Anatomy.

 Advertisement